 It’s very accurate.
 I’ve worked on projects where certain team members were just unwilling – or perhaps unable – to learn new skills.
 That could slow things to a halt.
 That doesn’t mean we don’t need those established skills of researchers.
 We do need them!
 In addition, we also need to understand how to accelerate the use of our industry skills and results by using the right technology.

 “When we move more work in-house, you need to understand those fundamentals,” Terrae said.
 “How to get that piece right in a way or with a granularity that you may not have been exposed to in the past.”

 Who should own technology adoption in an organization?

-Terrae said it does need to start with leadership and setting the strategy: What are we trying to do?
-Then how do we get there.
-When technology gets implemented in silos that can also hurt.
+Terrae said it needs to start with leadership and set the strategy: What are we trying to do?
+Then how do we get there?
+When technology gets implemented in silos, that can also hurt.

-I’ve actually worked with teams before where everyone just kind of bought their own software.
-That led to some duplication of efforts, some software tools that were tried but then not used – just to name a couple of the issues.
+I’ve worked with teams before where everyone is just buying their software.
+That led to some duplication of efforts, some software tools that were tried but then not used – to name a couple of the issues.

 “It does go hand in hand with leadership setting that vision for the future,” Terrae said.
 “And to get those resources scaled and to help your employees.”

-Partially, a disconnected implementation like the above happens because different software platforms do different things.
-Some do the research, others pull the results and then it is stored somewhere else.
+An independent implementation like the above happens because different software platforms do different things.
+For example, some do the research; others pull the results and then store them elsewhere.

 “There’s opportunity there to connect those systems better,” Terrae said.

 “Technology adoption doesn’t happen overnight,” Terrae said.
-“Even just brining in one new tool doesn’t happen overnight.”
+“Even just bringing in one new tool doesn’t happen overnight.”